 The Marine Biological Laboratory invites undergraduate students who are interested in pursuing careers in the life sciences to apply to the Biological Discovery in Woods Hole program.
 Faculty with expertise in molecular and cell biology, neurobiology & behavior, physiology, developmental biology, and evolutionary biology will guide ten highly motivated undergraduate students in this National Science Foundation – Research Experience for Undergraduates (NSF REU) program.
 Each undergraduate student will be placed in the laboratory of an MBL research scientist and fully participate in all laboratory exercises and activities.
 The program will provide a stipend of approximately $5000 to each student, and room and board for 10 weeks.
-For priority consideration, applications are due by March 15, 2014 and students will begin to be notified by the end of March, 2014.
-However, it is strongly encouraged to have applications submitted by March 1.
+For priority consideration, applications are due by February 15, 2015.
+Students from small colleges or from underrepresented groups are especially encouraged to apply.
+Although the admission committee will continue to review and accept applications up until March 15, it is strongly suggested that your completed application be received by February 15, 2015 to allow time for consideration of your entire file.
+Students will begin to be notified by the end of March, 2015.

 The Research Environment: The Marine Biological Laboratory is an international center for research, education, and training in biology.
 It was established in 1888 as an institute where marine organisms were used as model systems in the study of cell biology, neurobiology, and embryology.
 During the summer, the 270 year-round scientists and support staff of the MBL are joined by an additional 300 visiting scientists in our Whitman Center for visiting research, as well as 1200 graduate / postdoctoral students and faculty in our discovery courses, all from over 200 institutions throughout the world.
 Scientists are attracted to the MBL as well by the opportunity to collaborate with investigators at the other scientific institutions in Woods Hole.
 These include the Woods Hole Oceanographic Institution, the National Marine Fisheries Service, the United States Geological Survey, and the Woods Hole Research Center.
 In the small village of Woods Hole, this concentration of researchers and institutions results in a scientific community unparalleled in the world.